GoZaZombie/CTIP-Assignment-2/readme.md

-# Instructions for using this codebase:
+# Instructions for Using this Codebase:
 A collection of machine learning models for classifying spam in SMS messages and emails.

 **Authors**